SyntaxMarc/SyntaxMarc/README.md

-- 👋 Hi, I’m @SyntaxMarc
+- 👋 Hi, I’m Marc Anthony
 - 👀 I’m interested in Chess, Watching Coding Videos and Watching K-drama and Anime!
-- 🌱 I’m currently learning on how to be a Professional Software Developer
+- 🌱 I’m currently focused on expanding my expertise in C# and .NET
-- 💞️ I’m looking to collaborate on ???
-- 📫 How to reach me just email me or dm me on my fb @SyntaxMarcc
+- 📫 How to reach me just email me at marcpala9@gmail.com or dm me on my fb @SyntaxMarcc
-- 😄 Pronouns: He
-- ⚡ Fun fact: I'm a Jolly person and Extrovert HAHAHA

 <!---
 SyntaxMarc/SyntaxMarc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.